 Sept 3, 2025 Top Stories

-U.S. could potentially take stakes in more companies, adviser suggests The U.S. government’s reported 10% equity stake in Intel—funded with
+U.S. could potentially take stakes in more companies, adviser suggests The U.S. government’s reported 10% equity stake in Intel—funded with money from the CHIPS and Science Act—has prompted discussion about

 The U.S. national debt has exceeded $37 trillion for the first time in history, reaching $37.004 trillion on Tuesday—just eight months after hitting $36 trillion and barely over a year since surpassing $35 trillion.